lowRISC/opentitan/hw/ip/usbdev/doc/theory_of_operation.md

 Software can return the buffer to the free pool and write a 1 to clear the endpoint bit in the [`in_sent`](registers.md#in_sent) register.
 Note that streaming can be achieved if the next buffer has been prepared and is written to the [`configin`](registers.md#configin) register when the interrupt is received.

-A Control transfer requires one or more IN transactions, either during the data stage or the status stage.
+A Control Transfer requires one or more IN transactions, either during the data stage or the status stage.
 Therefore, when a SETUP transaction is received for an endpoint, any buffers that are waiting to be sent out to the host from that endpoint are canceled by clearing the rdy bit in the corresponding [`configin`](registers.md#configin) register.
 To keep track of such canceled buffers, the pend bit in the same register is set.
 The transfer must be queued again after the Control transfer is completed.